peteroupc/html3dutil/doc/tutorial-matrixdetails.md

 </mfenced>
 </math>

-where `tx` is added to the x-coordinate, `ty` is added to the y-coordinate, and `tz` is added to the z-coordinate.
+where `tx` is added to the X coordinate, `ty` is added to the Y coordinate, and `tz` is added to the Z coordinate.
 The transformation formulas would look like:

 * **a&prime;**<sub>_x_</sub> = 1 &#x22c5; **a**<sub>_x_</sub> + 0 &#x22c5; **a**<sub>_y_</sub> + 0 &#x22c5; **a**<sub>_z_</sub> + tx
 * **a&prime;**<sub>_y_</sub> = 0 &#x22c5; **a**<sub>_x_</sub> + 1 &#x22c5; **a**<sub>_y_</sub> + 0 &#x22c5; **a**<sub>_z_</sub> + ty
 * **a&prime;**<sub>_z_</sub> = 0 &#x22c5; **a**<sub>_x_</sub> + 0 &#x22c5; **a**<sub>_y_</sub> + 1 &#x22c5; **a**<sub>_z_</sub> + tz

 For example, we add the input x and `tx` to get the output x.
 If `tx` is 0, x remains unchanged.
 Likewise for y and z.

 Related functions: